raedeon/incident_tracker/README.md

 1.  **Google OAuth Handshake:** The user initiates login on the frontend, which redirects them to Google's OAuth screen.
 Upon successful login, Google provides an ID Token to the frontend.
 2.  **Backend Token Verification:** The frontend sends this Google ID Token to a dedicated endpoint on the Spring Boot backend (e.g., `/api/auth/google`).
 3.  **Domain & User Check:** The backend validates the token with Google's servers.
-It then extracts the user's email and verifies that it belongs to an authorized enterprise domain (e.g., `@your-company.com`), which is configured in the application properties.
+It then extracts the user's email and verifies that it belongs to an authorized enterprise domain (e.g., `@your-company.com`), which is configured in GoogleAuthController.
 4.  **JWT Issuance:** If the user is authorized, the backend either finds the existing user in the PostgreSQL database or creates a new one.
 It then generates a custom JSON Web Token (JWT) containing the user's ID, email, and role (`ADMIN`, `USER`, or `VIEWER`).
 5.  **Secure API Communication:** This JWT is sent back to the React client.
 The client stores it securely (e.g., in memory or `localStorage`) and includes it in the `Authorization: Bearer <token>` header for all subsequent requests to protected API endpoints.
 Spring Security validates this JWT on every request.